 How to apply for a passport card

-Applying for a passport card is the same process as applying for a passport book.
-If you’re a first-time applicant, you must fill out form DS-11, provide evidence and a photocopy of U.S. citizenship, provide a second form of ID and a photocopy of it and provide a passport photo, then submit all your documentation in-person at a passport acceptance facility.
+If you’re a first-time applicant, you must fill out form DS-11, provide primary evidence of U.S. citizenship (such as a certified birth certificate or naturalization certificate), provide an accepted photo ID and photocopy, and provide a passport photo, then submit all your documentation in-person at an authorized passport acceptance facility (such as post offices, libraries, or county clerks).

 Does a passport card qualify as a Real ID?